manuh-L/powercli/README.md

 # vDS_csv.ps1 (v1.0)
 Creates virtual distributed switch from csv file ".....the script still in dev phase 'the ultimate goal is to automate all the process of creation and migration of hosts & vms to vDS"

+The csv file must have column with: portgroup
+IP